gtoonstra/etl-with-airflow/docs/fullexample.rst

 Full example
 ============

-To demonstrate how the ETL principles come together with airflow, let's walk through a simple, full example that implements a data flow pipeline adhering to these principles.
+To demonstrate how the ETL principles come together with airflow, let's walk through a simple yet full example that implements a data flow pipeline adhering to these principles.
 I'm mostly assuming that people running airflow will have Linux (I use Ubuntu), but the examples should work for Mac OSX as well with a couple of simple changes.